Abibubble/ms4-lead-shot-hazard/README.md

 6. The [Songkick API](https://www.songkick.com/developer) wasn't providing the correct data, and was only providing data up to 2016.
     * I checked that my Songkick API key was being accessed correctly, and that my band ID was correct.
     * I read through the [Songkick API docs](https://www.songkick.com/developer), and checked I was using the correct syntax.
-    * I then looked at the raw JSON data, and saw at the bottom it said 'page 1, showing 50 items out of 122'.
+    * I looked at the raw JSON data, and saw at the bottom it said 'page 1, showing 50 items out of 122'.
     * I looked up the correct syntax to display the final page of the data.
-    * I then realised that the data being provided was only of past gigs, not upcoming gigs.
+    * I realised that the data being provided was only of past gigs, not upcoming gigs.
     * I searched in the [Songkick API group](https://groups.google.com/g/songkick-api), and found that I was using the `gigography` rather than `calendar` in the API URL.
-    * I changed this, which then provided me with the correct data.
+    * I changed this, which then provided me with the correct data to populate the Upcoming Gigs page with.

 ### Known Bugs